vpelss/Emogics_Tarot_Script_WP/README.md

 Spreads are stored in Wordpress pages and displayed as such.
 Spreads are stored as sub pages under the empty 'spreads' page.
 This is where you can modify, or create your own spreads.
 To modify or create spreads, you should be comfortable to create and edit pages in Wordpress.
 A little css, html and JS knowledge will go a long way if you want to get creative.
+To create a new spread:
+1: Set the 'spreads' page to published (so you can use it as a parent page).
+2: Create a new page for the spread and set it's parent page to 'spreads' and set it to published.
+3: Edit your spread using shortcodes below.
+4: Set the 'spreads' page to draft to hide it again.
+5: Note that you can have multiple 'spreads' page sub folders. eg: /spreads/runes/(pages/db)  and /spreads/tarot/(pages/db)

 Before a spread page is displayed, our script reads the chosen database, shuffles it's order.
 Then the script can display the card name, image, blurb by using Wordpress shortcodes.